You need to maintain accurate information that reflects what your home(s) provide(s) and what is not included/available.

 We are not responsible for any loss of money or cancellations based on lack of or incorrect information you provide in your listing(s).

-You need to Accept or Decline the Booking Request within 24 hours (or 48 hours during weekends) of it being sent to your email.
+You need to Accept or Decline the Booking Request within 48 hours of it being sent to your email.
 Please regularly check your Inbox and please notify us of any change to your contact details.

-If you wait longer than 24 hours (or 48 hours in weekends), the request will no longer be valid and the user is then free to book another home.
+If you wait longer than 48 hours, the request will no longer be valid and the user is then free to book another home.

-For guests provided through Coliving.com, Coliving.com is collecting rent + security deposit (if required by you) on your behalf.
-If the guest has made a booking for more than 30 days, you must collect payments following your own payment plans.
-Payment plans are provided in the booking details.
+For guests provided through Coliving.com, Coliving.com is collecting rent for the first 30 days + security deposit (if required by you) on your behalf.
+If the guest has made a booking for more than 30 days, you must collect rent for month 2 and onwards.
+Payment plans are provided on Booking Details page.

 Once you Accept the Booking Request, Coliving.com collects payment from the resident and, from this, receives its commission based on the subtotal of the reservation value.